Choosing Your Breast Implants

 Sientra also was the first company to receive FDA approval for their own brand of “high-strength” cohesive, textured-surface, teardrop-shaped (form stable) silicone gel implants, as their approval pre-dated Allergan’s style 410 FDA approval.
 This further confused individuals who use the “gummy bear” moniker to describe the Sientra version of the Allergan Style 410.
 For this reason, I personally believe that although the term “gummy bear” is descriptive and “catchy” to use, it has now become confusing, since each implant manufacturer has its own version of textured-surface, shaped, cohesive, “high-strength,” or “highly cohesive” silicone gel implants.
 Plus, the “regular” smooth round silicone implants (from all 3 breast implant manufacturers) are also cohesive.
 So they’re ALL “gummy bears” and they’re NOT all “gummy bears,” depending on how you define the term.

 Based on the choice of saline or silicone, textured or smooth, and the patient’s unique body type, appropriate surgical placement will be determined.
 Using textured breast implants below the muscle can cause unnatural adherence to the chest and restricted natural movement of the breast.
-In textured saline implants, the lack of gel to act as a lubricant inside the implant (saline is a poor lubricant) can allow flexing and creasing of the implant shell surface with each movement or breath of the patient.
-This can ultimately lead to a higher risk of failure at one of the low spots in the textured surface, with leakage and deflation (in saline implants).
+With textured saline implants, the lack of gel to act as a lubricant inside the implant (saline is a poor lubricant) can allow flexing and creasing of the implant shell surface with each movement or breath of the patient.
+This can ultimately lead to a higher risk of failure at one of the low spots in the textured surface, with leakage and deflation of the saline implant.
 The textured implant shell is also thicker and more palpable.
 Submuscular placement already reduces the incidence of capsular contracture, so smooth breast implants in this location are preferable to adherent textured-surface implants.
-The smooth-shell saline-filled implant placed below the muscle is soft, less palpable, and less likely to deflate (if properly filled), and has low rates of capsular contracture formation.
+The smooth-shell saline-filled implant placed below the muscle is soft, less palpable, and less likely to deflate (if properly filled), and has lower rates of capsular contracture formation.
 It also moves with the patient’s position and therefore more natural and breast-like.
+Yet, saline implants (even below the muscles—”unders”) have increased rates of visible rippling in the cleavage areas or sides of the breasts.

 However, smooth-shell silicone-gel-filled implants are even more homogeneous with breast tissue and provide the softest, most breast-like, and most natural “feel” of any implant.
 Since the newest generation of silicone gel implants is also cohesive, they cannot leak or deflate.
 While the vast majority of patients are again choosing silicone implants for their breast enhancement surgery, we believe that the best and most experienced breast surgeons offer their patients a choice of either silicone or saline breast implants.
 With careful evaluation of the patient’s individual requests and needs, and detailed discussion of the pros and cons of the two surface textures available, our ABPS-certified plastic surgeons can help you choose not only the implant but the location and proper profile for your anatomy.

 Breast implants come in round or teardrop (“anatomic”) shapes.
-While some plastic surgeons prefer the teardrop-shaped implants in some situations, the smooth round implants are generally the softest, most natural in appearance (upright and lying down), least likely to be felt externally, and (for saline implants) least likely to leak.
-When you are making your surgical decisions regarding breast implants, our plastic surgeons will, of course, help guide you throughout the process.
+While some plastic surgeons prefer the teardrop-shaped implants in some situations, smooth round implants are generally the softest, most natural in appearance (upright and lying down), least likely to be felt externally, and (for saline implants) least likely to leak.
+Round, smooth implants also cost less than teardrop-shaped textured implants, yet are superior in most cases.

-Textured surface implants have a thicker shell, are more likely to be felt externally, and have a somewhat higher leak rate (saline implants) because of the thinner or weaker areas in the tiny peaks and valleys of the shell surface.
-Since teardrop-shaped implants must have proper positioning and must stay in that position (sloped part up, rounded part down) to take advantage of their innate shape, by necessity they are textured so that the body’s tissues can adhere to and maintain the proper position of the implants.
-Thus, the teardrop or textured “gummy-bear” implants cannot and do not move as the patient changes from a standing to a reclining position.
+Teardrop-shaped implants must have proper positioning and must stay in that position (sloped part up, rounded part down) to take advantage of their innate shape.
+(Upside-down teardrop implants really would look weird.)
+They are textured so that the body’s tissues can adhere to and maintain the proper position of the implants.
+Thus, the teardrop or textured “anatomic” implants cannot move as the patient changes from a standing to a reclining position.
 Also, the teardrop implant remains teardrop-shaped when the patient is lying down, whereas the natural breast flattens out and assumes a round appearance.
-Teardrop or textured “gummy-bear” implants are also more costly than round smooth implants.
-The smooth round implant does just what a natural breast does: it is teardrop-shaped when the patient is upright, and flattens and drops slightly to the side when the patient reclines.
-Thus, the round implant is actually more anatomic than the teardrop or so-called “anatomic” implant.
+Tissue adherence makes initial positioning critical—textured implants do not settle or drop over time.
+Post-op tissue swelling and tightness diminish, giving a softer feel, but position (by definition) is determined by initial placement and adherence of the textured surface to the adjacent tissues.
+The smooth round implant does just what a natural breast does: it is teardrop-shaped when the patient is upright, and flattens and moves slightly to the side when the patient reclines.
+Thus, the round implant is actually more anatomically realistic than the teardrop, or so-called “anatomic implant.”

 Both saline and silicone gel breast implants come in three or four profiles: moderate “classic,” moderate plus, and high profile.
 For example, a 400cc (Mentor style 7000) moderate profile silicone gel implant has a base diameter of 14.5cm and a projection (height) of 3.2cm.
 The 400cc (Mentor style 1000) moderate plus profile silicone gel implant has a base diameter of 13.1cm and a projection of 4.0cm.
 The 400cc (Mentor style 4000) high profile silicone gel implant has a base diameter of 12.2cm and a projection of 5.0cm.
 Mentor also makes an ultra high profile (style 5000) implant with a base of 10.6cm and projection of 5.4cm for the 400cc size.
 Thus, various dimensions are available to help best match the desired size of implant to the patient’s breast dimensions.

 At Minneapolis Plastic Surgery, Ltd. we first measure the patient’s breast dimensions, including base diameter, nipple to crease distance, nipple-to-nipple distance (cleavage diameter) and overall chest circumference, determine what final breast size she wants to achieve, and then see if a properly-chosen implant volume and profile can be surgically combined with her own breast tissues and skin brassiere to yield the desired results.
 Most of the time it can!
-In other cases, there may need to be compromises to achieve a good result, or additional skin shaping and tailoring (via breast lift) may be necessary.
+In other cases, there , not to mention a very wide gap, unnatural-appearing cleavage.may need to be compromises to achieve a good result, or additional skin shaping and tailoring (via breast lift) may be necessary.

 Any surgeon who consistently recommends high-profile implants, for example, “because I like the look of those the best” or “high profile gives more upper pole fullness” [false, BTW] is selling some of his or her patients short.
 A narrow-chest small-frame petite woman who wants large breasts (but has virtually no breast tissue of her own), may require high profile breast implants to achieve the look she wants.
 But a tall, wide-breast base, large frame woman who only wants a modest enlargement (or has a fair amount of her own breast tissue), will not be served well by high profile implants—she needs moderate profile implants to get as much base diameter as possible for the small(er) size she has selected, in order to accurately fill her own breast base.
-Otherwise, she would have a narrow-diameter implant “sliding around” in a large-diameter breast pocket.
+Otherwise, she would have a narrow-diameter implant “sliding around” in a large-diameter breast pocket, not to mention a very wide-gap, unnatural-appearing cleavage.

 Thus, implant profile is based on each individual patient’s anatomy, pre-operative breast measurements, and requests, not on a particular surgeon’s “habit” or “routine.”
-We believe it is not the surgeon’s job to decide what a patient should have, and certainly not to “routinely” use only one of the 4 available profiles, but rather to listen to the patient’s requests, examine and carefully measure the patient’s individual anatomy, and then use our experience and expertise to determine how to best achieve her goals, or at least come as close as the anatomy and details allow.
-One profile does not fit all!
+We believe it is not the surgeon’s job to decide what a patient should have, and certainly not to “routinely” use only one of the 5 available profiles, but rather to listen to the patient’s requests, examine and carefully measure the patient’s individual anatomy, and then use our experience and expertise to determine how to best achieve her goals, or at least come as close as the anatomy and details allow.
+One profile does NOT fit all, and the widest profile that “fits” your breast base will give the closest cleavage!

 What is the right implant size for you?